jayantrathi/jayantrathi.github.io/content/_index.md

         education: ''
         interests: ''
     design:
+      # Apply a gradient background
       css_class: hbx-bg-gradient
+      # Avatar customization
       avatar:
-        size: medium
+        size: medium # Options: small (150px), medium (200px, default), large (320px), xl (400px), xxl (500px)
-        shape: circle
+        shape: circle # Options: circle (default), square, rounded

   - block: markdown
     content:
       title: 'About Me '
       subtitle: ''
       text: |-
         Professionally, I am a Robotics Engineer who builds intelligent systems end-to-end, combining robotics, automation, and machine learning into           practical, deployed solutions.
-I love complex and real-world problems and eventually seeing their solutions have positive effects on the people around me.
+I love complex and real world problems and eventually seeing their solutions have positive effects on the                 people around me.

-    Personally, I'm an Indian born in Thailand, who has grown up in Sri Lanka and is currently in Boston.
-Having changed 7 schools by the time I was in 5th grade, I've developed a knack for adaptability and finding comfort in the uncomfortable — and I take that approach towards most of what I do.
+        Personally, I'm a Indian born in Thailand, whose grown up in Sri Lanka and is currently in Boston.
+Having changed 7 schools by the time I was           in 5th grade I've developed a knack for adaptability and finding comfort in the uncomfortable and I take that approach towards most                      of what I do.

     design:
       columns: '1'
   - block: collection
     id: papers
     content: